Award Criteria – Nurse of the Year

 The Boehringer Ingelheim Oncology Nurse of the Year Award recognizes an oncology nurse who demonstrates passion and possesses the qualities needed in leadership and teamwork.

-Nominees will be evaluated based on examples and descriptions of exemplary service, with an emphasis over the past year in the following three areas:
+Nominees will be evaluated based on examples and descriptions of exemplary service, with an emphasis on recent accomplishments in the following three areas:

 - Oncology nursing excellence